What Car Shipping Companies Consider When Giving You A Quote

 On average, it ends up being more cost-effective to drive your car versus having it shipped.
 Having someone drive your car reduces the number of things that impact the final price.
-The cost of shipping your car via a driver still has to take into account several items:
+The via a driver still has to take into account several items:

 - Your car’s drivetrain (manual vs. automatic)

 - Vehicle’s shape

 - If anyone or anything is coming along (pets or passengers)